 You can try the best poutine in:

-NOTE: Please check out some other things you should definitely try in Montreal below, I have the whole food section for you there!
+NOTE: Please check out some other things you should definitely try in Montreal below.
+I have a whole food section for you there!

-The famous Cathedral located at Place Jaques Cartier is definitely in a top 10 things to do in Montreal for me!
+The famous Cathedral located at Place Jacques Cartier is definitely in the top 10 things to do in Montreal for me!

-The entrance price is 6 CAD and a guided tour of 20 minutes is included in the price or it is free to look during the mass (which is held numerous times a day – see the full schedule here).
+The entrance price is 6 CAD and a guided tour of 20 minutes is included in the price or it is free to look at during Mass (which is held numerous times a day – see the full schedule here).

 There is a very beautiful light show inside the basilica called AURA.
 It is held every evening and the price is 25 CAD.
 You can see the schedule and the updated prices here.
 I haven’t been, but my guide highly recommended it.
 Here is a sneak preview of what you are going to see.

-5. Try Montreal’s craft beer in one of the local breweries
+5. Try craft beer in one of the local breweries

-Montreal brewpub experience is one of the most fun things to do in Montreal!
-The locals absolutely LOVE their crafts and there are tons of small local brasseries with different types of beer here and there.
+Montreal’s brewpub experience is one of the most fun things to do in the city!
+The locals absolutely LOVE their craft beers and there are tons of small local brasseries with different types of beer here and there.

 If you are a foodie, this food tour with beer tasting might interest you.

-You can try some local craft beer by yourself, my recommendations for a good local brewery would be …
+If you want to try some local craft beer on your own, my recommendations for a good local brewery would be…

-NOTE: Montreal is actually the home of the oldest brewery of North America which is called Molson, it was founded in 1786!
+NOTE: Montreal is actually the home of the oldest brewery in North America founded in 1786 called Molson!

 Le Vieux Port de Montreal located in the Old Town is a great place to relax and walk along the waterfront.

-During the winter they make an ice ring over there, so you can rent some ice skates and practice your skills gazing to the waterside view!
-And during the summer, you can do the zip line above the old port! 😉
+During the winter they make an ice rink there, so you can rent some ice skates and practice your skills while gazing at the waterside views!
+And during the summer, you can try the zip line above the Old Port! 😉

-As one of the activities if the weather permits, you can take a boat tour in the Old Port (more on that in #11)
+Weather permitting, you could alo take a boat tour in Old Port (more on that in #11)

 7. Montreal Museum of Fine Arts

-Montreal Art Museum (MMFA) is huge and I have spent about 3 hours there on a rainy day!
-The permanent collection accounts for over 44.000 artworks and there are many interesting temporary exhibitions too!
+The Montreal Museum of Fine Art (MMFA) is huge and I spent about 3 hours there on a rainy day!
+The permanent collection includes over 44,000 pieces of art and there are many interesting temporary exhibits too!

 The entrance is free for people under 31 or over 65 years old.
-For all the rest the price is 23 CAD.
+For everyone else the price is 23 CAD.

 8. Like a local – ride a bike in Montreal!